Andy Townsend: International career

 His contribution to Norwich's successful season saw Townsend selected for the Republic of Ireland, making his debut against France in February 1989.
-He qualified for Ireland due to his Irish family heritage.'
+He qualified for Ireland due to his Irish family heritage, with a grandmother who came from Kerry.

 He played in the next year's World Cup, in Italy, where he played in all five of Ireland's matches.
 They reached the quarter-finals, the country's strongest ever campaign.
 The Irish drew their three group matches – against England, Egypt and the Netherlands.
 Scoring a penalty in the shoot-out with Romania, his country were eventually sunk by a Salvatore Schillaci goal for the hosts.
 They had conceded just three goals in those five games.
+They had scored just two goals in those five games.

 He was captain of the Ireland squad for the 1994 World Cup.
 All four teams of Group E finished on four points, they got their revenge on the Italians, but were defeated by Mexico and drew with Norway.
 Ireland lost 2–0 to the Dutch at the Citrus Bowl in the knock-out stage.

 On 22 March 2015, Townsend was inducted into the FAI Hall of Fame.